Network Services on Public Cloud : Virtual Routers and Floating IPs

-OVH’s Public Cloud solution now offers a new feature as part of its network tools: virtual routers and floating IPs, which add more flexibility when it comes to managing networks and layer 3 capabilities.
+OVH’s Public Cloud solution now offers new network features : virtual routers and floating IPs, which add more flexibility when managing networks.

 In addition to the classic private network management tools, you have now the option of creating virtual routers, as well as managing routes and NAT rules for your private networks.
 Here are some of the potential benefits this offers:

 - You can create instances that only utilise private ports rather than public ports, while keeping access to the internet passing though the virtual router.
 This can help maintain a high level of security (as no internet ingress traffic is possible), while retaining the option of contacting the repository, or anything else on the internet.

 - You can split your architecture on multiple networks, and configure routes on-demand, depending on your business logic.
 This way, you'll have a strong L2 isolation for select parts of your application and L3 routing, whenever it's required.